trevorbye/ProcessSimToolkit/README.md

 arrival_time_randomizer = TimeRandomizer("normal", normal_mean=20, normal_stddev=5)
 ```
 <br>
 After defining the randomizer, we will build the arrival server.
 The first parameter is capacity for the server, and must always be 1 for an arrival server.
-The second parameter is an object of type `TimeRandomizer`, which we have defined as `arrival_time_randomizer`
+The second parameter is an object of type `TimeRandomizer`, which we have defined as `arrival_time_randomizer`.